rwightman/posenet-pytorch/README.md

 The first time these apps are run (or the library is used) model weights will be downloaded from the TensorFlow.js version and converted on the fly.

-For all demos, the model can be specified with the '--model` argument by using its ordinal id (0-3) or integer depth multiplier (50, 75, 100, 101).
+For all demos, the model can be specified with the '--model` argument by using its integer depth multiplier (50, 75, 100, 101).
 The default is the 101 model.

 #### image_demo.py